tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

 {{<img "5.png">}}

+I like to think of each of these states as a *coiling*.
+Each state involves a series of phases wrapping around the unit circle.

 The QFT turns a number $\ket{x}$, into this coiling.
 We can also undo this coiling, going from an entangled state to a single number.

-The idea of the phase finding algorithm is to setup this coiling, giving us the state:
+The idea of the phase finding algorithm is to setup this coiling to wrap around $\varphi$ times, giving us the state:

 $$